V.J. Instructional Contracts With Outside Agencies

 Any course that provides credit hours or CEUs must follow the College’s Tuition and Fees Policies and the Chancellor’s Procedures notwithstanding the existence of a contract.
 No employee has discretion to waive out-of-state or out-of-district tuition and fees for such agreements.

-(a) SACS Accredited Organizations.
-The College may enter into memoranda of understanding, agreements, or contracts with SACS accredited institutions provided that such agreements must be signed by the Chancellor or a designee (such contracts cannot be further sub-delegated by the initial designee).
+(a) SACSCOC Accredited Organizations.
+The College may enter into memoranda of understanding, agreements, or contracts with SACSCOC accredited institutions provided that such agreements must be signed by the Chancellor or a designee (such contracts cannot be further sub-delegated by the initial designee).
 The Chancellor must designate such designees in writing and file those designations with the Office of the General Counsel.
 No employee, except the Chancellor, may sign such agreements without a specific, written designation.
-Finally, all such agreements must comply with state law and SACS guidelines.
+Finally, all such agreements must comply with state law and SACSCOC guidelines.

 (a) Certificate Program means a credit or non-credit workforce education program designed for entry-level employment or for upgrading skills and knowledge within an occupation.
 Certificate programs typically serve as building blocks and exit points for an Associate of Applied Science (AAS) degree programs.
 They include fast track certification, level 1, level 2.
 At times a certificate may be post-degree as is the case for the Advanced Technical Certificate (ATC).